skienzmatishun/rippreport/content/p/round-house-blockheads/index.md

 summary: Fairhope City Council members and local power brokers are secretly scheming to push through a shady real estate relocation deal on the public's dime.
 Uncovered financial paper trails reveal hundreds of thousands of dollars flowing from anonymous donors to bypass critical city permit laws.
-Look past their smug, rigid posturing to see how these political blockheads are reshaping our town for their own private profit.
+We look past their smug, rigid posturing to see how these political blockheads are reshaping our town for their own private profit.
 thumbnail: img/round-house-blockheads.jpg